Ryuji Goda: In other media

 Ryuji Goda is portrayed by D2 band member Sho Jinnai for the stage play adaptation of the first Yakuza game.
 Directed by Takahiro Tamura, the stage play ran with eight performances from April 24 to April 29, 2015, at the Akasaka ACT Theater in Akasaka, Minato Ward in Tokyo, Japan.
 Goda's inclusion in the play's narrative was not an adaptation of any existing game media as the character does not appear in the first game or its remake; notable original content from the play included a confrontation scene between Goda and Akira Nishikiyama.

-Ryuji appears as a bonus character in Binary Domain, and in the PSP game Taiko no Tatsujin Portable DX series alongside other Yakuza series protagonists as part of a crossover event.
+Goda appears as a bonus character in Binary Domain, and in the PSP game Taiko no Tatsujin Portable DX series alongside other Yakuza series protagonists as part of a crossover event.

-Goda's counterpart in Ryu ga Gotoku Ishin! is Saigo Kichinosuke, the commander of the Satsuma domain's army, whose in-game avatar is identical in appearance to Goda.
+The spin-off title Ryu ga Gotoku Ishin! and its remake Like a Dragon: Ishin feature Saigo Kichinosuke, the commander of the Satsuma domain's army, whose in-game avatar is identical in appearance to Goda.

+In Like a Dragon Gaiden: The Man Who Erased His Name, Goda is alluded to multiple times, with Kiryu having to battle against a lookalike of Goda in the Castle's Coliseum arena as part of the main story.
+A substory mission also involves Kiryu hunting down a revived Go-Ryu Clan, which hired various fake Goda to spread the rumor of his survival and return.
+As part of the Coliseum activity, players can also hire a fighter named Li'l Ryuji Goda, who is another lookalike that bears striking resemblance to the real Goda.